*Applications for 2023 are now closed*

 Inspired by the content of our popular face-to-face evaluation course, you will gain the skills and knowledge to undertake your own evaluation of a local intervention or service and be able to appraise other evaluations.

 Teaching is delivered entirely online by experienced health research experts.
 We use real-world examples and practical exercises to support you in applying your knowledge.
 You’ll learn by taking part in lectures and interactive activities, and by participating in the discussions that accompany each step.

 The course supervisors will be available to give you direct guidance on planning your evaluation and facilitate discussions among participants, creating opportunities for you to seek feedback from professionals across a range of health and social care roles.

 Who is the course for?

 This course is suitable for staff from NHS Trusts, Local Authorities, CCGs and social care organisations who need to evaluate local programmes or services as part of their work.
 It is not aimed at academics and/or researchers.

 Participants should attend the course with an evaluation in mind that they may have to carry out.
 No previous knowledge of evaluation is required, or experience of study design and statistics.

 How long is the course?

-The course opens on 6 September, and we expect that on average participants will require a total of 12 hours across eight weeks (6 September - 29 October) to complete the course.
+The course opens on 19th June 2023, and we expect that on average participants will require a total of 12 hours across 11 weeks (19th June – 28th August) to complete the course.
 Participants will receive a certificate of completion if they complete at least 80% of the course activities, which can be exchanged for CPD credits.